-The caloric requirements for PN are provided by carbohydrate and lipid.
-Protein is required for growth and is not used as a source of calories, since the catabolism of protein to produce energy is an uneconomic metabolic process compared to the oxidation of carbohydrate and fat which produces more energy at a lower metabolic cost.
-The ideal PN regimen therefore, should provide enough amino acids for protein turnover and tissue growth, and sufficient calories to minimise protein oxidation for energy.
+The caloric needs for PN are provided by carbohydrate and lipid.
+Protein is required for growth and not used as a source of calories, since the catabolism of protein to produce energy is an uneconomic metabolic process compared to the oxidation of carbohydrate and fat which produces more energy at a lower metabolic cost.
+The ideal PN regimen therefore should provide enough amino acids for protein turnover and tissue growth, and sufficient calories to minimise protein oxidation for energy.

-Fluid requirements (6)
+Fluid requirements

 The hydration and proportion of extracellular fluid changes rapidly in the neonate.
 In a surgical infant, these changes will also be occurring simultaneously with surgical intervention and initiation of PN.
 Fluid overload is a possibility in these infants, and careful consideration of all fluids administered (PN and other prescribed drugs), together with daily monitoring of weight and electrolytes is mandatory, at least until PN has been stabilised.
 Excessive fluid administration can result in pulmonary oedema, or failure of closure of patent ductus arteriosus.
+A recent report highlighted the poor fluid management of many neonates receiving PN (8).
 Fluid restriction, or a requirement to administer other fluids in significant volume, can result in the delivery of macronutrients being less than current recommendations.